jhpoelen/funcy-httpclient/README.md

 a httpclient that replays initial response to a request

 # why?
 Web resources are great, but they change over time.
-The funcy-httpclient archives http request-response pairs.
+The nucifraga archives http request-response pairs.
 On executing a request that has a response in the archive, the archived response is returned.
 This mean that the client is [purely functional](http://en.wikipedia.org/wiki/Purely_functional): given a specific input, it always returns the same output.